geodynamics/aspect/benchmarks/slab_detachment/doc/slab_detachment.md

 </figure>

-Two materials are present in the domain: the lithosphere and the mantle as shown in Figure&nbsp;[1].
+Two materials are present in the domain: the lithosphere and the mantle as shown in Figure [1].
 The gravity acceleration is Earth-like with
 $g=9.81 \si{m}\si{s}^2$.
 The overriding plate is $80\si{km}$ thick and is placed at the top of the domain.
 The already subducted lithosphere extends vertically into the mantle for $250 \si{km}$.
 This slab has a density